cdlib/eschol-ui/README.md

 ### Sass Placeholders

 Sass placeholders allow the chunking of common styles.
-They look like a normal CSS class, except that they start with a percent sign instead of a period, like this: `%c-block`.
-They get applied to regular, class-based selectors by using the Sass directive `@extend` and named according to the placeholder class.
+They look like a normal CSS class, except that they start with a percent sign instead of a period, as in: `%c-block`.
+They get applied to regular, class-based rulesets by using the Sass directive `@extend` and named according to the placeholder class.

 For example, `%c-flower` is the placeholder and its background style gets applied to `.c-flower__pedals`: